tomzx/claude-commands/create-issue.md

 An estimate of the time required to complete the work, after which the implementer should reassess if the issue should be completed or get help.
 ```

+Label the issue with `not-urgent` and `not-important` unless mentioned otherwise.